git-masi/credit-card-validator/README.md

 ## About

 This is an implementation of the requirements in the EngagedMD case study.

-The project consists of a monorepo with several applications and packages that implement the required features.
+The project is organized as a monorepo with several apps and internal packages.

-Keep reading to learn more.
+In the `/apps` folder you will find:

+- `cc-validator-web` a React application and primary UI
+- `cc-validator-api` an Express server and primary API
+- `cc-validator-e2e` a set of end-to-end tests

+The API consumes the internal `luhn-checksum` package which can be found in the `packages` folder.

 ## Getting started